8 Reasons You Can't Get Over Your Ex & Can't Move On

 If you have unresolved negative beliefs stemming from your past, whether those come from emotionally immature parents or other ex-partners, Chong says you may be stuck in the mindset that you deserve to suffer and are inadvertently prolonging your own healing process post-breakup.

-"Suffering might actually be so familiar to you that you might even be addicted to it, in the same the way one becomes addicted to smoking," Chong tells mbg.
+"Suffering might actually be so familiar to you that you might even be addicted to it, in the same way one becomes addicted to smoking," Chong tells mbg.
 And sometimes, suffering might be the only thing left from the relationship, and you're afraid that if you let it go, you won't have anything of the relationship left.

 In other words, it feels good to feel bad.